 Stand Up For Yourself

-If something isn’t working for you or the referrals you’re receive aren’t a good fit, you can’t be afraid to stand up for yourself.
+If something isn’t working for you, or the referrals you’re receiving aren’t a good fit, you can’t be afraid to stand up for yourself.
 You have to be the champion of your business and your time.